xnrand/web-7.0/content/kb/general/cloaks.md

    IP/hostname.
 Authenticating with SASL avoids this if configured to abort the connection on authentication failure.
- - Connecting via a gateway (for instance, the webchat) will override unaffiliated cloaks (see the "gateway cloaks" section above)
+ - Connecting via a gateway (for instance, the webchat) will override unaffiliated cloaks (see the "gateway cloaks" section above) and in some cases set the username/ident and/or gecos on IRC to a representation of your originating host or IP address.
  - Due to the nature of IRC services, there are some tricks which can cause services to reveal a cloaked user's IP/hostname.
  - Accepting a DCC chat/file transfer session, or clicking a link someone sends